Your guide to mortgage tax deductions for 2022

 Before you worry too much about making mortgage tax deductions, let’s make sure they apply to you.

-As mentioned above, mortgage expenses are only tax-deductible if you decide to itemize your deductions.
-If you take the standard deduction, they won’t apply.
+As mentioned above, mortgage expenses are tax-deductible only if you decide to itemize your deductions.
+If you take the standard deduction, you won’t be writing off individual deductions, such as mortgage costs.

 Mortgage interest tax deductions

-Your biggest tax break should come from the mortgage interest you pay.
+Your biggest tax break should come from your mortgage interest payments.
 That’s not your full monthly payment.
 The amount you pay toward your loan principal isn’t deductible.
-Only the interest portion of your payment is.
+You can deduct only the interest portion of your payment.

-Depending on how big your mortgage is, you may encounter a cap on the interest you can deduct.
+Depending on the size of your mortgage, you may encounter caps on the interest you can deduct.
+These caps can vary based on the age of your loan.

-If your mortgage was in place on December 14, 2017, you can deduct interest on a debt of up to $1 million ($500,000 each, if you’re married and file separate returns).
-But if you took out your mortgage after that date, the cap is $750,000.
+- For a mortgage that was already in place on Dec.
+15, 2017, married couples can deduct interest on mortgage debt up to $1 million (or $500,000 each, if you’re married and file separate returns).

-To be clear, if your mortgage is higher than $1 million or $750,000, whichever applies, you can still deduct some interest.
+To be clear, if your loan size exceeds these maximums, you can still deduct some of your interest.
 But only for interest paid on a loan amount up to those caps.

 Closing cost tax deductions